Guide to Finding the Best Delay Spray for Men

 Lidocaine vs. benzocaine

 Delay sprays contain a local anesthetic that slightly numbs the hypersensitive nerves in your penis, allowing you to last longer while still experiencing intense enjoyment during sex.
 But products differ in the anesthetic they use: benzocaine or lidocaine.
-These belong to two different classes of local anesthetics: the esters and amides, respectively.
+These belong to two different classes of local anesthetics: esters and amides, respectively.
+Most delay sprays (including Promescent's) use lidocaine, whereas VigRX and most delay wipes rely on benzocaine.

-Note: benzocaine and lidocaine allergies can be class-specific, so if you’ve had an adverse reaction to any of the anesthetics listed below, consider reaching for a delay spray from a different class, and be sure to talk to your doctor.
+Benzocaine and lidocaine allergies can be class-specific, so if you’ve had an adverse reaction to any of the anesthetics listed below, consider reaching for a delay product from a different class, and be sure to talk to your doctor.

 Common amide anesthetics: